DR E.STEWART DENIZE

 He completed his master's degree in Orthodontics and Craniofacial Biology at King's College London and has been awarded membership of the Royal College of Surgeons of Edinburgh.
 He has won several prizes in his professional career and is a published author in the international orthodontic literature.

-Stewart has an extensive knowledge of current orthodontics techniques but especially enjoys challenging cases involving facial aesthetics.
+Stewart has an extensive knowledge of current orthodontic techniques but especially enjoys challenging cases involving facial aesthetics.
 He is a member of several prestigious national and international societies and has full registration as a specialist with AHPRA.
-He currently sits on two committees for the Australian Dental Association and is the Great Southern representative for regional and remote dentistry in Western Australia.
+He is a previous committee member for the Australian Dental Association (Western Australia) and was the Great Southern representative for regional and remote dentistry in Western Australia.
 He practices gently, respecting both the patient and their parents' wishes.